myonlinecode1988/ELECTION_ANALYTICS/README.md

 contributions received and donation amount in a given percentile.

-Big data processing requires close attention to runtime and how data is stored and processed and although a naive implementation of [**percentile**](https://en.wikipedia.org/wiki/Percentile) is fairly easy to implement; a special algorithm (which uses two Heap Queues) was developed for calculating fast percentiles and is the main highlight of my implementation.
+Big data processing requires close attention to runtime and how data is stored and processed.
+Although a naive implementation of [**percentile**](https://en.wikipedia.org/wiki/Percentile) is fairly easy to implement; a special algorithm (which uses two Heap Queues) was developed for calculating fast percentiles and is the main highlight of my implementation.